 With 1 in 5 of us feeling unusually tired and 1 in 10 of us suffering chronic tiredness, you aren’t alone in struggling with fatigue.
-So Katie shares part two of her top ten tips of how to beat it and feel full of health and vitality.
+So our fab osteopath shares part two of her top ten tips of how to beat it and feel full of health and vitality.

 It is always important to note that fatigue is a symptom of many medical conditions which may need initial investigations to rule them out.
 Tiredness which isn’t relieved by a good nights sleep should warrant a visit to the doctor after about a month.
 If you have other symptoms such as nausea, weight loss, increased thirst, hair loss or changes to your bowel habit you should go sooner.
 Your GP will then usually carry out a blood test.